min2ha/ukwa-site/content/target/45611/index.en.md

   "subject": "News Sites"
 }

-# Northern Voices: full frontal news of the north of England

 Northern Voices, tries to be a twice yearly, humourously insulting magazine, that is satirical, cultural, and political, and which aims to challenge the establishment in a thought provoking and interesting way.
 It is linked to the Northern Anarchist network.